 Let other teams easily self-serve information by creating a team home

 Take your team's most vital information and package it into a single page that your cross-functional partners can use.

 Think of this like your team’s website.
 It’s a place where other teams can see your goals, what you’re working on, read important docs, or know the right person to ask a question.

 The team homepage covers the key foundational information for your team.
 Matt highlights the product team’s mission and vision at the top.
 He also lists who's on the team (and their roles) to help show what his team owns (and what they don’t).
 You can also provide additional context by including critical links that matter most to your team, like strategy docs, annual plans, or metrics dashboards.

 "A big part of a product manager’s job is to answer two key questions," says Matt.
 "What are we doing and why are we doing it?
 Your team home page is a way to answer those questions in one place without having to constantly connect the dots."

 At the bottom of the team home page, Matt even includes the team Slack channels and email addresses so everyone knows where and how to get in touch.

 When teams use one tool for knowledge, projects, and docs, they’re more aligned.
 There’s less context-switching and they can get more done.
 That’s what a connected workspace does — brings all the components of work together.

 Matt’s template does exactly that.
 It provides clarity and alignment to both his team, and also the rest of the company.

-To try Matt's product team template for yourself, get started by duplicating it here.
+To try Matt's product team template for yourself, get started by duplicating the template here.